A studded metal dog collar illustrates a dramatic story of a dog saving a man during a flash flood in Melbourne in the 1880s.

 Nelson the Newfoundland helped rescue Thomas Brown, a cab driver who was swept away by flood waters in Swanston Street on the night of 15 November 1881.

 Melbourne's location close to the River Yarra meant that it was prone to flooding.
-When it rained, reported the Illustrated Australian News in 1881, city streets became 'miniature rivers, down which the water rushes at an extraordinary rate, and pedestrians find it exceedingly difficult to cross'.
+The Illustrated Australian News reported that when it rained the city streets became 'miniature rivers, down which the water rushes at an extraordinary rate, and pedestrians find it exceedingly difficult to cross'.

-At 8pm on 15 November 1881, a thunderstorm broke over central Melbourne.
+At 8pm on 15 November 1881 a thunderstorm broke over central Melbourne.
 Heavy rain fell for nearly an hour, and the city was soon flooded.
 The south ends of Elizabeth Street, and Swanston Street, which runs parallel to it, were worst affected.
-The Argus reported, 'in both these streets the water was flowing in one broad stream extending from shop door on one side to shop door on the other.'

 At the intersection of Swanston and Lonsdale streets, Thomas Brown, the driver of a horse-drawn cab, was pulled into the torrent.